|Date:||June 11, 2019|

 8:30 am Welcome and Invocation

-9:00 am Plenary Session: Addressing Mental Health & Substance Use Disorders in the Workplace
+9:00 am Plenary Session: Breaking the Silence from 9-5: Best Practices for Mental Health and Substance Use Disorders in the Workplace

 10:15 am Break